United Kingdom during the Turkish War of Independence: Black Sea Region

 On 9 March 1919, when 15th Division Commander Mustafa Asım Bey and Samsun Governor İbrahim Ethem Bey declared martial law in the city, the city was occupied by a 200-man British military detachment, citing the terms of the Armistice of Mudros.
-Some of the 150-person Australian and New Zealand Corps forces that arrived later settled in the barracks and some settled in the Samsun Sultani building. Şefik Avni Pasha, who came to Samsun on 7 May 1920, assumed the command of the 15th Division and the division was rearmed with the help of the Grand National Assembly.
+Some 150-person Australian and New Zealand Army Corps arrived later and settled in the barracks, while some settled in the Samsun Sultani building. Şefik Avni Pasha, who came to Samsun on 7 May 1920, assumed the command of the 15th Division, and the division was rearmed with the help of the Grand National Assembly.
 Under pressure by the 15th Division, British and French troops had to withdraw.

 Topal Osman, the leader of the 15th Division.

 Eskişehir

-British forces occupied Eskişehir Station on 23 January 1919, to inspect the railway line after World War I. Kuva-yi Milliye forces led by Ali Fuat Pasha (Cebesoy) ended the occupation on 20 March 1920.
+British forces occupied Eskişehir railway station on 23 January 1919 to inspect the railway line after World War I. Kuva-yi Milliye forces led by Ali Fuat Pasha (Cebesoy) ended the occupation on 20 March 1920.